 Head and Shoulders

+Watch the Head and Shoulders Video and the Inverse Head and Shoulders Video.
 The Head and Shoulders chart pattern is a heavily used and quite profitable charting pattern, giving easily understood buy and sell signals.

 The chart of Home Depot (HD) below shows a Head and Shoulders pattern: